binary-com/deriv-com/.github/pull_request_template.md

 Summary of the change and/or issue that is fixed.

-Fixes:
+Changes:

--   issue with item
+-   fixes issue with item
 -   ...

 ## Type of change